mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 2. Reporting the average accuracy of cross-validation (training, validation, test in *n*-fold cross-validation).
 3. Applying the selected model on the test data.

-## 4. Reproducing outcome on training, validation & test data
+## 4. Reproducing Outcome on Training Data Given by Kaggle

 I got a 0.89 accuracy on test data using **Random Forest** with 10-fold and 3-way validation on the whole training data given by Kaggle.